 What you will need:

-A home turbo trainer with your bike mounted
+A home turbo trainer with your bike mounted, or a smart bike.

 A smart phone or tablet with enough space to record video

 A tripod or someone to help record the video of you riding

 A good WiFi connection to send video and for the subsequent video session